Search for answers or browse our knowledge base.

 5) Follow the instructions for each lesson.
 Sometimes a few different methods for finding the answer are presented.
 Expose your child to each method and then let them use the one that works best for them, even if it is not the way that you learned it.

 6) Make sure to use the Math-U-See Manipulatives as they are an integral part of the program.
 Using the manipulatives helps the student to “See” the problems.
+If you or your student are hesitant about using the manipulatives, here are some suggestions.
 The Math-U-See Integer Blocks, Fraction Overlay Kit, and Algebra/Decimal Insert Kit are specifically designed to correlate with the Math-U-See Curriculum.
 Other manipulative sets will not work for Math-U-See and may confuse or frustrate the student.

 8) Have your student complete the word problems—don’t skip them.
 Math-U-See uses word problems to allow students to apply concepts to everyday situations.
 For tips on solving word problems, click here.